-I am a member of the BACP Spirituality division, acknowledging the importance of those aspects of our lives that give us a larger sense of self and help us to think about the world and our own sense of meaning.
+I acknowledge the importance of those aspects of our lives - spiritual, intuitive, philosophical - that give us a larger sense of self and help us to think about the world and our own sense of meaning.

 I believe it is really important that you get on with your counsellor.
 Inevitably, it works better if you are comfortable with me and feel I am the right 'fit' for you - we are all different, after all.
 I am very happy have an initial discussion with no obligation if that feels useful, and you can ask me anything that you'd like to know.
 Please ring 07795 324 575.
 I hope I can help.